on diagnosis

 This was the Adverse Childhood Experiences study, and it changed the question clinicians were asking.
 For decades the question had been some version of what is wrong with you.
 The research nudged it toward something more useful.
 What happened to you, and how is your body still carrying it.

 That shift is the whole foundation.
 Trauma is common.
-It is not a rare event that happens to other people.
-It shapes how someone walks into a room, how they read a raised voice, how hard it is to trust a stranger who says you are safe here.
+It is not a rare event.
+It happens to other people.
+Trauma shapes how someone walks into a room.
+It affects how they read a raised voice.
+It makes it hard to trust a stranger.
+Even one who says you are safe here.

 A federal agency, SAMHSA, eventually put structure around it.
 They named four steps, sometimes called the four R's.
 Realize how common trauma is and how deeply it affects people.
 Recognize the signs.
 Respond by building it into how you work.
 And resist re-traumatizing the people in front of you.
 They added six principles underneath that, including safety, trust, choice, and attention to culture and history.

 That is trauma-informed care.
-At its core it is a lens.
-It says assume the person across from you may carry more than you can see, and do not make it worse.
+At its core, it is a lens.
+It assumes the person across from you.
+They may carry more than you see.
+Do not make it worse.

 This matters.
 It genuinely does.
 A school that understands why a dysregulated child is not being defiant.
 A doctor who explains every step before touching a patient.
 A front desk that does not bark at someone already braced for rejection.
 That is the floor rising for everyone.